visionistStudios/eastergame/README.md

-# game
+# Easter Egg Game
-hi this is work in progress thing idk
+This game is all about easter eggs.
+Just click around and try to find all of the secrets!